-We recognise our responsibility to promote the welfare of all children and adults at risk and to keep them safe.
+We recognise our responsibility to promote the welfare of all children and vulnerable adults and to keep them safe.
 We are committed to practising in a way that protects them and have clear procedures to support this.

 i) Procedures for safe recruitment and training